-Made You Smile Back is here ready and willing to help relieve and heal your emotional pain, whether it be from sadness, loss, grief, a broken heart and/or depression.
+Made You Smile Back is here ready and willing to help heal and relieve your emotional pain, whether it be from sadness, loss, grief, a broken heart and/or depression.

 Emotional pain is different for everyone.
 We experience true bouts of emotional pain in some form during life.
-Emotional pain is the mental anquish and despair one gets from suffering with common emotions such as sadness, loss, grief, heartbreak, and/or depression.
+Emotional pain is the mental anguish and despair one gets from suffering from common emotions such as sadness, loss, grief, heartbreak, and/or depression.

 Do you find yourself saying to others: “You will never understand my pain”.

 Yes, I won’t minimize it… The reality is, dealing with emotional pain is extremely difficult.
 But you must be willing to learn how to cope and heal from this pain in a healthy way.